ste163/vislit/docs/src/index.md

   - title: Track
     details: Enter writing progress in Excel-like spreadsheets and check whether you edited, proofread, or revised.
   - title: Visualize
-    details: View your writing progress in multiple data visualizations, so you can easily see how you're progress towards your goals.
+    details: View your writing progress with multiple data visualizations, so you can easily see how you're progressing towards your goal.
 footer: Copyright 2021 by Sam Edwards
 ---